 - Calories: 347

 Breakfasts can only be complete with the undeniable power of eggs.
 These are stacked with proteins and are the most convenient way to consumethem.And when it comes to eating hard-boiled eggs, they come with portability and convenience.

 Contrary to the common belief regarding hard-boiled eggs, you can consume the yolks in moderation.
 Combining this powerhouse with the low-sugar benefits of Ezekiel bread makes one mighty breakfast.

 - Carbs: 30g

 3. Oatmeal With Berries

-Taking this healthy meal with pro-workout supplement can further help with pose-workout recovery and refueling energy.
+Taking this healthy meal with a Post-Workout Supplement can further help you with post-workout recovery and refueling energy.
 DMoose offers a perfect blend to repair damaged muscles.

 - Carbohydrate: 47.5g

 - Calories: 293